agusrichard/python-workbook/notes/clean-code-and-best-practices.md

       print(f"{matches['city']}, {matches['zip_code']}")
   ```
 - Avoid Mental Mapping
   - Don’t force the reader of your code to translate what the variable means.
-Explicit is better than implicit. </br>
+Explicit is better than implicit. <br />
   - Example:
   ```python
   # Bad